Vince DiCola: Transformers

 DiCola has had enough of a cult following amongst Transformers fans to have warranted the release of several albums of music related to the Transformers movie, as follow-ups to the release of the original 1986 The Transformers: The Movie soundtrack.

 First released as a BotCon'97 exclusive, the 2-CD set Til All Are One contains the first full score of the movie.
 BotCon 2001 saw the releases of The Protoform Sessions (featuring demos and rarities and including extended commentary from DiCola) and Artistic Transformations: Themes and Variations, containing solo piano renditions of songs from the soundtrack, as well as another complete score on a single disc named Lighting Their Darkest Hour.

 He has been a guest at multiple Transformers conventions, including appearances at BotCon'97, BotCon'98, BotCon 2000 and The Official Transformers Collectors' Convention 2004 in Rosemont, Illinois.

 An interview with DiCola was included on the Region 1 DVD release of The Transformers: The Movie released by Rhino Entertainment in the year 2000.
 However, this interview is not present on the 20th Anniversary Edition released by Sony and BMG in 2006.

+In the 2014 crossover mobile game, Angry Birds Transformers, Vince Dicola returns as a composer on the game's soundtrack.
+He later returns to help score Transformers: Devastation later in 2015.

 DiCola credits his work on Transformers with getting his music exposed to a much wider audience and getting him the most attention and fame he has had as an artist.